-Cooked in a delicious garlic butter sauce, these tender Steak Bites are made with sirloin steak for juicy, mouthwatering bite-size pieces every time!
-Enjoy these garlic butter steak bites for an easy, low-carb snack or with your favorite sides for a fast and simple dinner.
+These Garlic Butter Steak Bites are made with tender sirloin steak and cooked in a garlic butter sauce for juicy, delicious, and mouthwatering bite-size pieces every time!
+Enjoy this yummy steak bites recipe as a low-carb snack or with your favorite sides for a fast and simple weeknight dinner.

-The cut of meat I chose to use for this recipe was top sirloin steak.
-Top sirloin is known for being one of the more tender cuts of meat, especially when compared to the other sirloin cuts.
-Of course, the cut of meat you choose to use in this recipe depends entirely on you and your budget.
+I made this recipe using top sirloin steak.
+Top sirloin is known for being one of the more tender cuts, especially when compared to the other sirloin cuts.

 - Porterhouse (New York Strip Steak)